vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 word Hindu law to the Smrities it is in

-itself a word carrying incomplete signifi- cance.
-This term is of recent origin res- tricted to denote the body of law which is administered by the law courts since the British period in India.
+itself a word carrying incomplete significance.
+This term is of recent origin restricted to denote the body of law which is administered by the law courts since the British period in India.
 Even this does not cover the whole field of human canduct and

 jurisprudence.

 t

-The Smrities propound such codes of con- duct in theory of Divine origin as are useful and serviceable at all times for all irrespective of caste, creed and colour.
-Hence the princi- ples laid down are unchangeable by human authority as they are fundmental truths of
+The Smrities propound such codes of conduct in theory of Divine origin as are useful and serviceable at all times for all irrespective of caste, creed and colour.
+Hence the principles laid down are unchangeable by human authority as they are fundmental truths of

 the universal law.
 If we ask an Indian where his law is to be found, he will reply that in the Shastras.
-So the Shastras, broadly speaking, are the books of super- human knowledge divinely inspired and preached by the sages who could see the present, past and future through their
+So the Shastras, broadly speaking, are the books of superhuman knowledge divinely inspired and preached by the sages who could see the present, past and future through their

 ( 4 )